 Alignment of hips and shoulders for a healthy spine

 Misaligned hips and shoulders may cause you a strained neck or pain in your lower back.
 According to research, a large percentage of our population wake up with mild to chronic back pain each morning.

 This can be solved by eliminating anything that compromises the natural alignment of your body as you sleep.
 Choosing a hard surface such as a wooden floor to sleep on is one step towards realigning your hips and shoulders.
 This will, in turn, eliminate back pain and preserve the health of your spine.

 People spend a fortune buying this or that wonder-working mattress or pillow.
 You can save yourself a load of cash if you opt for this traditional way of sleeping.

-With other people suffering from allergies from natural or synthetic materials that are used as pillow or mattress fillings, sleeping on a clean floor is both cheap and worry-free.
-All you have to do is make sure the floor is clean and dust free.
+With other people suffering from allergies to natural or synthetic materials that are used as pillow or mattress fillings, sleeping on a clean floor is both cheap and worry-free.
+All you have to do is make sure the floor is clean and dust-free.